ICYEZAGATORE/alumath-peergroup19-/README.md

 # Acknowledgments

-Created as part of Advanced Linear Algebra coursework Inspired by the need to make mathematical operations more engaging Thanks to the ALU community for support and feedback
+Created as part of the Advanced Linear Algebra coursework Thanks to the ALU community for support and feedback

 # Version History